MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-02-webslate-1.md

     ![A screenshot of a computer Description ](../../../media/mesh-201/018-loadbutton-selected.png)

-    In the **Inspector**, you can see that that **LoadButton** has a **Script Machine** component containing an embedded script named **Load HTML**, and a variable that we'll be using in the script.
+    In the **Inspector**, you can see that that **LoadButton** with the name "Load HTML".
+The component has its **Source** property set to **Graph**, and it connects to a script asset file named "LoadButtonLocalStart".
+The **LoadButton** GameObject also has variables that we'll be using in the script.

     ![A screenshot of a computer Description ](../../../media/mesh-201/019-button-components.png)

     > [!TIP]
     > The **Source** property for the script has two options: *Graph* and *Embed*.
 Each have advantages and disadvantages; you can learn more about them in the [Unity Script Machine article](https://docs.unity3d.com/Packages/com.unity.visualscripting@1.8/manual/vs-graph-machine-types.html).
-We use the *Embed* option here because, among other things, you can directly reference your scene nodes without making intermediate Object variables.
+We use the *Graph* option here because this "Source" type has greater flexibility when connecting to Mesh Cloud Scripting.

 1. In the **Script Machine** component, click the **Edit Graph** button.
 1. Park the **Script Graph** window next to the **Project** and **Console** tabs.
 Click its tab to see its contents.